muten84/appify/README.md

 ##Controller annotations:

 ####@Controller
-Developing a controller is very simple with Appify.
-Controller is a simple class annotated with @Controller annotation.
+Developing a controller with Appify is very simple.
+Controller is a  class annotated with @Controller annotation.
 The controller can be bound to a View (in Appify a view is a page) by its name.
-So if you want to bind a MenuController to your main page you have write this simple code:
+So if you want to bind a MenuController to your main page you have yo annotate your MainPage class with a @Controller and pass the page name to page parameter.

 ``` java
 @Controller(page = "mainPage")